-This paper presents embodied an biologically-plausible model investigating the relationships existing between Pavlovian and instrumental conditioning.
+This paper presents an embodied biologically-plausible model investigating the relationships existing between Pavlovian and instrumental conditioning.
 The model is validated by successfully reproducing the primary outcomes of instrumental-conditioning devaluation tests conducted with normal and amygdala-lesioned rats.
 These experiments are particularly important as they show how the sensitivity to motivational states exhibited by the Pavlovian system can transfer to instrumentally acquired behaviors.
 The results presented are relevant not only for neuroscience but also for robotics as they start to investigate how internal motivational systems, as those found in real organisms, might modulate the learning and performance of goal-directed actions in artificial machines, so to improve their behavioral flexibility.

-1. Introduction
+1 Introduction

-and learning in robots.
-(Zlatev and Balkenius, 2001; Weng et al., 2001; Barto et al., 2004; Schembri et al., ress).
+Undoubtedly, living organisms' behavior is characterized by a degree of autonomy and a flexibility that by far overcomes those of current robots.
+A way to tackle this problem is to attempt to understand the mechanisms underlying such properties so as to use them in designing robot's controllers.
+This is particularly true for mechanisms regarding motivational and emotional regulation of behavior which plays a central role in humans' and other organisms' behavior but is often overlooked by cognitive science.
+Recently, machine learning and robotics communities have devoted increasing efforts to the study of autonomous development and learning in robots (Zlatev and Balkenius, 2001; Weng et al., 2001; Barto et al., 2004; Schembri et al., 2007, in press).
 Most of this literature builds upon the machine learning framework of reinforcement learning (Sutton and Barto, 1998), which is intended to provide machines with the capacity to learn new behaviors on the basis of rewarding stimuli.
-Interestingly, reinforcement learning algorithms have gained increasing interest within the empirical literature on animal behavior as they represent theoretical models that can furnish coherent explanations of several key empirical findings (Schultz, 2002).
+Interestingly, reinforcement learning algorithms have gained increasing interest within the empirical literature on animal behavior as they represent theoretical models that can furnish coherent explanations of several key empirical findings (Dayan and Balleine, 2002; Schultz, 2002).

 Notwithstanding their importance, the standard reinforcement learning models suffer of many limitations.
-From the machine learning point of view, they require a careful specification of task-specific extrinsic reward functions, thus resulting in very limited degrees of autonomy (Barto et al., 2004).
+From the machine learning point of view, they require a careful specification of task-specific extrinsic reward functions and this limits their degree of autonomy (Barto et al., 2004).
 From the scientific point of view, they have been criticized for at least two reasons.
 (1) They do not take into account the role of internal motivations in modulating the effects of external rewards: if an agent, be it a real organism or a robot, has to engage in several different activities, it needs to be endowed with a complex motivational system which is able not only to guide its learning processes, but also to modulate its behavior on the fly; one of the most important empirical phenomena challenging the standard reinforcement learning framework, 'devaluation', demonstrates just this kind of effects.
-(2) They conflate the notions of classical/Pavlovian conditioning and instrumental/operant conditioning: accumulating empirical evidence is indicating that these are different processes that rely on distinct neural systems and that interplay in complex ways overlooked by standard reinforcement learning models (as demonstrated, for example, by the empirical phenomena of 'Pavlovian-Instrumental Transfer' and 'incentive learning', see Dayan and Balleine (2002) and O'Reilly and Watz (2007) for details).
+(2) They conflate the notions of classical/Pavlovian conditioning and instrumental/operant conditioning although accumulating empirical evidence is indicating that these are different processes that rely on distinct neural systems and that interplay in complex ways overlooked by standard reinforcement learning models (as demonstrated, for example, by the empirical phenomena of 'Pavlovian-Instrumental Transfer' and 'incentive learning', Dayan and Balleine, 2002).